visipedia/iwildcam_comp/readme.md

 ## Competition Guidelines

 The general rule is that participants should only use the provided training images for training models to count animals in the test images.
-Participants are allowed to use the iNaturalist 2017-2021 competition datasets and the provided Landsat 8 imagery during training.
+Participants are allowed to use the iNaturalist 2017-2021 competition datasets and the provided Landsat-8 imagery during training.
 We do not want participants crawling the web in search of additional data or using previous versions of this dataset.
 Pretrained models trained on specific public datasets may be used to construct the algorithms.
 We specifically allow ImageNet pretrained models, COCO pretrained models, iNaturalist 2017-2021 pretrained models, the Microsoft AI for Earth MegaDetector, and the DeepMAC instance segmentation model.
 If you have questions about whether a specific pretrained model is allowed, please ask.

 Participants are allowed to collect additional annotations (e.g. bounding boxes, keypoints, counts) on the provided training sets.
 Participants are not allowed to collect annotations on the test set.
 Teams should specify any additional annotations they have collected when submitting results.

 ## Data Overview

 The iWildCam 2022 WCS training set contains 201,399 images from 323 locations, and the WCS test set contains 60029 images from 91 locations.
 These 414 locations are spread across the globe.
 A location ID (`location`) is given for each image, and in some special cases where two cameras were set up by ecologists at the same location, we have provided a `sub_location` identifier.
-Camera traps operate with a motion trigger, and after motion is detected the camera will take a sequence of photos (from 1 to 10 images depending on the camera).
-We provide a `sequence_id` for each sequence, and your task is to count the number of individuals across each test sequence.
+Camera traps operate with a motion trigger and, after motion is detected, the camera will take a sequence of photos (from 1 to 10 images depending on the camera).
+We provide a `seq_id` for each sequence, and your task is to count the number of individuals across each test sequence.

 We provide GPS locations for the majority of the camera traps, obfuscated within 1km for security and privacy reasons.
 Some of the obfuscated GPS locations (all from one country) were not released at the request of WCS, but knowing that the locations not listed in the `metadata/gps_locations.json` file are all from the same country should help competitors narrow down the set of possible species for those locations based on what is seen in the training data.